HousedHorse/reli-midterm/study.md

 ## Barzakh

 - duration from the time somebody is dead until the judgement day
+- in-between space

 ## The Traverse

+- gap you have to cross to get to heaven
+- if god judges you, you will fall to hell

 ## Islamic Views on Death

+- day of judgement
+- judge nafs on morality

 ## Muslim Final Judgement

 - focuses human morality
+- barzakh
+- when angel blows the trumpet, everything dies but god

 ## Muslim Funerary Practices